 - 1. Member must be 2 years of age or older with moderately to severely active pJIA; AND - 2.
 Medication must be prescribed by or in consultation with a rheumatologist; AND - 3.
-Must have a documented negative TB test (i.e., tuberculosis skin test (PPD), interferon-gamma release assay (IGRA)) within 12 months prior to starting therapy; AND - 4.
+Member has had a negative tuberculosis test within the past 12 months; AND - 4.
 Member has had an adequate trial and failure of a non-biologic DMARD (e.g., methotrexate, leflunomide, etc.) for 8 weeks, unless not tolerated or contraindicated.